jimmyyou/gaia-framework/README.md

+# Terra
-This is the Terra/Gaia framework for making scheduling decisions and tranferring the data using multipath.
+This is the Terra/Gaia framework for making scheduling decisions and transferring the data using multipath.

 This framework is dependent on gaia-lib.

-##How to run gaia-framework
+## How to run gaia-framework

 To start *Forwarding Agents*: